-- 49% (2014: 43%) of the Group's trade receivables were due from 9 (2014: 9) major customers who are providing Technical & Engineering services located in Singapore and China. - 52% (2014: 54%) of the Group's trade and other receivables were due from related parties while almost all of the Company's receivables were balances with related parties.
+- 27% (2015: 49%) of the Group's trade receivables were due from 18 (2015: 9) major customers who are providing Technical & Engineering services located in Singapore, Malaysia and People's Republic of China. - 56% (2015: 52%) of the Group's trade and other receivables were due from related parties while almost all of the Company's receivables were balances with related parties.